Skip to Content

 How do you oil a sewing machine?

-Unplug your machine, clean it thoroughly, and apply 1 drop of sewing machine oil to designated spots.
+Unplug your machine, clean out lint, then apply one drop of sewing machine oil to the hook race, shuttle hook, and needle bar.

 How to open a Singer sewing machine for cleaning and oiling?